prowler-cloud/prowler/README.md

     >Note about output formats to use with `-M`: "text" is the default one with colors, "mono" is like default one but monochrome, "csv" is comma separated values, "json" plain basic json (without comma between lines) and "json-asff" is also json with Amazon Security Finding Format that you can ship to Security Hub using `-S`.

-    or save your report in an S3 bucket (this only works for text or mono.
-For csv, json or json-asff it has to be copied afterwards):
+    To save your report in an S3 bucket, use `-B` to define a custom output bucket along with `-M` to defiine the output format that is going to be updated to S3:

     ```sh
-    ./prowler -M mono | aws s3 cp - s3://bucket-name/prowler-report.txt
+    ./prowler -M csv -B my-bucket/folder/
     ```
+    >In the case you do not want to use the assumed role credentials but the initial credentials to put the reports into the S3 bucket, use `-D` instead of `-B`.

     When generating multiple formats and running using Docker, to retrieve the reports, bind a local directory to the container, e.g.: